 Plan Metric RTX Business Units Annual incentives Earnings Metric RTX's net income attributable to common shareowners (as reported in the 2022 Annual Report on Form 10-K), adjusted for changes in tax laws and accounting rules, restructuring, the impact of acquisitions and divestitures (including acquisition accounting adjustments), and significant and/or nonrecurring items.
-Business unit operating income (as reporter in the 2022 Annual Report on Form 10-K), adjusted for changes in tax laws and accounting rules, restructuring costs, the impact of acquisitions and divestitures (including acquisition accounting adjustments), and significant and/or nonrecurring items.
+Business unit operating income (as reported in the 2022 Annual Report on Form 10-K), adjusted for changes in tax laws and accounting rules, restructuring costs, the impact of acquisitions and divestitures (including acquisition accounting adjustments), and significant and/or nonrecurring items.
 Free Cash Flow Metric Consolidated net cash flow provided by operating activities, less capital expenditures (both as reported in the 2022 Annual Report on Form 10-K), adjusted for changes in tax laws and accounting rules, restructuring, the impact of acquisitions and divestitures, and significant and/or nonrecurring items.
 Internal measure based on business unit net cash flow provided by operating activities, less capital expenditures, adjusted for changes in tax laws and accounting rules, restructuring, the impact of acquisitions and divestitures, and significant and/or nonrecurring items.
-Long-term incentives Adjusted Earnings Per Share Metric of acquisitions and divestitures (including acqu es in tax laws and accounting rules, the impact isition accounting adjustments), restructuring, ch may include material changes in non-service Return on Invested Capital Metric interest, non-service pension, acquisitions and material one-time tax charges and the impact of invested capital (total debt less cash plus equit comprehensive income, cash and equivalents, term borrowings and material one-time tax chachanges in tax laws and/or accounting rules, the (including acquisition accounting adjustments).
-Quarterly average, net operating profit after tax ("NOPAT"), adjusted for noncontrolling interest, non-service pension, acquisitions and divestiture earnings, one-timers, restructuring, material one-time tax charges and the impact of foreign exchange fluctuations, divided by invested capital (total debt less cash plus equity), adjusted for accumulated other comprehensive income, cash and equivalents, acquisition and divestiture borrowings, short-term borrowings and material one-time tax charges.
+Long-term incentives Adjusted Earnings Per Share Metric Diluted earnings per share, adjusted for changes in tax laws and accounting rules, the impact of acquisitions and divestitures (including acquisition accounting adjustments), restructuring, and significant and/or non-recurring items, which may include material changes in non-service pension and unplanned share buybacks.
+Return on Invested Capital Metric Quarterly average, net operating profit after tax ("NOPAT"), adjusted for noncontrolling interest, non-service pension, acquisitions and divestiture earnings, one-timers, restructuring, material one-time tax charges and the impact of foreign exchange fluctuations, divided by invested capital (total debt less cash plus equity), adjusted for accumulated other comprehensive income, cash and equivalents, acquisition and divestiture borrowings, short-term borrowings and material one-time tax charges.
 ROIC is subject to adjustment for changes in tax laws and/or accounting rules, the impact of acquisitions and divestitures (including acquisition accounting adjustments), restructuring, and significant and/or nonrecurring items, which may include material changes in non-service pension and unplanned share buybacks.
-Relative Total Shareowner Return Metric ween two points in time, using a trailing 60-day share price and reinvested dividends, compared d our Core A&D Peers.
+Relative Total Shareowner Return Metric Total investment return on Common Stock between two points in time, using a trailing 60-day average, calculated to account for changes in share price and reinvested dividends, compared to the companies within the S&P 500 Index and our Core A&D Peers.